Using private cars for school trips

-BUSK guidance is not too different from the national guidelines.
-If a school wants to transport pupils in private cars for a school trip they must:
+If a school uses private cars to transport pupilson a school trip they must:

 - Ensure that the driver is not alone with any children.
-These are for safeguarding reasons but also because a driver cannot supervise children and drive.
+There are two reasons for this.
+The first is related to safeguarding the children and the adult.
+The second reason is because a driver cannot supervise children and drive.

 - Ensure the driver understands their legal obligations when transporting pupils.

-- Evidence that drivers (teachers and parents) have a clean and valid driving license without points for speeding, drink/drug driving, talking on a mobile whilst driving, careless or dangerous driving.
-A copy of the driver’s license should be taken and kept on file and reviewed every three months.
+- Evidence the driver have a clean and valid driving license without points for speeding, drink/drug driving, talking on a mobile whilst driving, careless or dangerous driving.
+A copy of the driver’s license should be taken and kept on file with a updated copy taken every three months.

 - Evidence that the car is road worthy by taking copies of the MOT certificate, records of how often the car is serviced, checking tyres are safe and correctly inflated.

-- Evidence that drivers (teachers and parents) are medically fit to drive and that they have had eye tests to determine if driving glasses are required.
+- Evidence that the driver is medically fit to drive and that they have had an eye test to determine if driving glasses are required.

-- Ensure that each driver has knows how to get to the destination and not drive in convoy.
+- Ensure the driver knows how to get to the destination independently to avoid driving in convoy.

-- Ensure that each driver is equipped with a mobile telephone for emergencies.
+- Ensure the driver is equipped with a mobile telephone for emergencies.

-- Ensure that drivers are given an emergency plan to follow in the event of breakdown or road traffic collision.
+- Ensure the driver is given an emergency plan to follow in the event of breakdown or road traffic collision.

-- Ensure that drivers understand and are familiar with seat belt legislation and that all passengers will be secured properly.
+- Ensure the driver understands and is familiar with seat belt legislation and that all passengers will be secured properly.

-- Ensure that all children will be provided with child or booster seats if they are under 12 years of age or under 135cms in height, whichever they reach first.
-Ensure that no child is carried in a seat with or without a child or booster seat in a lap belt.
+- Ensure that all children will be provided with child or booster seats if they are under 12 years of age or under 135cms in height, whichever they reach first and that only three point lap and diagonal safety belts are used in conjunction with a child or booster seat.

 - Ensure that no child is carried in the front seat of a vehicle where an active airbag is fitted.